 Signature and ratification

-Vanessa Frazier, the permanent representative of Malta to the United Nations, signed the TPNW in New York on 25 August 2020.
-Malta deposited its instrument of ratification with the UN secretary-general on 21 September 2020.
+Vanessa Frazier, the then-permanent representative of Malta to the United Nations, signed the TPNW in New York on 25 August 2020, and Malta deposited its instrument of ratification with the UN secretary-general on 21 September 2020.

 The foreign ministry said that its signature of “this important treaty continues to underscore Malta’s unwavering commitment towards nuclear non-proliferation, and highlights its commitment towards achieving prosperity through peace”.